-As your provider for Workforce Australia Services, we’re here to help you find employment so you can enjoy the money and independence that comes with a good job.
+As your provider for Workforce Australia, delivering Workforce Australia Services, we’re here to help you find employment so you can enjoy the money and independence that comes with having a job.

 We believe whatever challenges you face, everyone should have the opportunity to work.

 If you’re receiving an income support payment and eligible for enhanced in-person support with Workforce Australia Services, we can help connect you with the local employers who are looking for workers right now.

 Plus, you can get help with:

 - Searching for jobs suitable for you

 - Writing resumes, cover letters and job applications

 - Coaching to perform well in job interviews